Async Execution for Large Grids

 self._running = False

-async def _generate_tile(self, tile_id: str, bounds: Tuple[float, float, float, float],
+async def _generate_tile(self, tile_id: str,

 seed: int) -> Dict[str, Any]:

-"""Simulate heavy spatial computation without blocking."""
+"""Simulate heavy spatial computation without blocking the loop."""

-await asyncio.sleep(0.01) # Yield to event loop
+await asyncio.sleep(0.01) # yield to the event loop

-rng = np.random.default_rng(seed)
+rng = np.random.default_rng(seed) # deterministic per-tile RNG

-# Placeholder for actual geometry/attribute generation
+# Placeholder for real geometry/attribute synthesis:

 data = {